 rocks at the water's edge, and dive into the water to chase little fish.
 Splash-Rascal Penguin's debut is coming soon…

-in the water.
-You can also visit many of these spots in winter if everyone is wearing gumboots.
+You can also visit some of these spots in winter if everyone is wearing gumboots.